Neengash/UnityFeTo/Assets/FeTo/SO_Architecture/README.md

 ## Scriptable Variables and References

-Those two utilities ScriptableVariable and ScriptableReferenes, cover float, string and bool types.
+Those two utilities: ScriptableVariable and ScriptableReferenes, cover int, float, string and bool types.
 They can be used to share information of given types through multiple scripts without any need of hard coupling.

 ### Variables

-Those are scriptable objects which content is just a float, string or bool value.
+Those are scriptable objects which content is just a value (of types int, float, string or bool).
-They should be used when you want to change the value of the variable.
+They should be used when you want to **change** the value of the variable.

 > Create > FeTo > SO_Architecture > FloatVariable
 > Create > FeTo > SO_Architecture > StringVariable
 > Create > FeTo > SO_Architecture > BoolVariable
 > Create > FeTo > SO_Architecture > IntVariable

-On the component you want to use the data you will need a reference to a FloatVariable, StringVariable or BoolVariable and then reference the given scriptable object through the inspector.
+On the component you want to use the data you will need a reference to an IntVariable, FloatVariable, StringVariable or BoolVariable and then reference the given scriptable object through the inspector.
+Warning: Due to some limitations, on the inspector you will see `ScriptableVariable'1` as the type of the object, but it will only accept the one specified in the code.

 ``` c#
 [SerializedField] FloatVariable floatExample;